nongnoobjung/PortAIO/README.md

-https://www.elobuddy.net/profile/277-xionlunix/ - This guy is trying to take credit for the PortAIO.
-Drop this guy.

 # Welcome to PortAIO's Official Github
 - https://github.com/berbb/PortAIO is the official GitHub.
 - https://discord.gg/0zNgmm6ziPDoOfbZ is the official PortAIO discord channel.